potatopankakes/graalvm-java-performance-example/README.md

 ## Summary

-In this computationally dominate example, depending on what timings are compared, GraalVM is approximately 2-3x faster.
+In this computationally dominant example, depending on what timings are compared, GraalVM is approximately 2-3x faster.